Zain-Bin-Arshad/pdf-viewer/README.md

 I have used "Urdu" language for my application, but don't worry I will be converting the viewer into English and will add some more features also.

 ## TODO
 Following are some of the tasks that I am working on currently.
+(P.S: All of these are completed, I will be pushing the final version very soon)

 - Use English throughout the application
 - Add zooming capability